mmmmmmpc/el-2-sll/README.md

 - Apply high state and the minion will be migrate to SLL/SLES-ES
   - The high state apply with apply the configuration channel and migrate the machine to Liberty Linux

-### For systems that are already registered in SUSE Manager
+### For already registered minions

-- Note: The channel could be assigned to any already registered system on the system's page in `States` -> `Configuration Channels`
+Note: Configuration channels could be assigned to any already registered system.

+- Assign the right Liberty channels to the minion
   - Hacked the change channels feature to allow change channel to SLL9 (needs to be refactored, since the code is now hard coding the channel label) - https://github.com/rjmateus/uyuni/tree/uyuni_hackweek23_rhel_migration
-- Assign the Configuration channel
+- Assign the Configuration channel to the registered system on the system's page in `States` -> `Configuration Channels` or in `Configuration` -> `Manager Configuration Channels`
 - Apply high state to system